denera/denera.github.io/content/authors/admin/_index.md

 ---

-I am a computational scientist specializing on gradient-based and constrained numerical optimization methods for large-scale applications in artificial intelligence, machine learning, simulation-based design and scientific discovery.
-I am also a member of the core development team for [PETSc/TAO](https://petsc.org), one of the premiere numerical libraries in the US Department of Energy research software portfolio.
-In this capacity, I develop and maintain parallel implementations of optimization algorithms using test-based development and CI/CD workflows on heterogeneous high-performance computing systems.
+I am a computational scientist specializing on alrge-scale gradient-based optimization algorithms, their high-performance implementations on heterogeneous computing architectures, and their applications to artificial intelligence and machine learning problems.
+I currently work as an AI Application Specialist at [GraphCore](https://graphcore.ai) where I help customers solve challenging ML problems using GraphCore IPUs and optimize the poplar SDK stack to improve IPU perfomance on MLPerf benchmark problems.